 An instance of CultureInfo that is used to control the coercion of data types.
-If culture is null, the CultureInfo for the current thread is used.
+If culture is a null reference (Nothing in Visual Basic), the CultureInfo for the current thread is used.

 Note For example, this parameter is necessary to convert a String that represents 1000 to a Double value, because 1000 is represented differently by different cultures.